 Dharana is translated as ‘holding’ or ‘holding steady’.
 It relates to holding something in our attention whilst practising the steps towards meditation, whether that thing is an object, a deity, the breath or a mantra.
-Many Tantric practices use a specific mantra or a yantra (a geometrical diagram, or any object, used as an aid to meditation in tantric worship) to focus on as a point of meditation, with each mantra or yantra representing a certain power or quality to be imbibed.
+Many Tantric practices use a specific mantra or a yantra (a geometrical diagram, or any object, used as an aid to meditation in tantric worship) to focus on as a point of meditation.
+Each mantra or yantra represents a certain power or quality to be imbibed.

 Dhyana is the action of becoming absorbed into the object of focus.
 Thought to be the penultimate stage of yoga, translating as ‘contemplation’ or ‘reflection’, this is the part where all other thoughts and distractions cease, and we are really truly there in that moment.